-Home | Liz Brown LLC - Emotions and Dementia Support
+Home | Liz Brown LLC - Emotional Support for Dementia Families

-Many dementia resources focus on caregiving logistics.
+Most dementia resources focus on care tasks and logistics.

-A different kind of support
+A different kind of dementia support

-How to manage behaviors.
+How to manage care.

 How to keep someone safe.